UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

     OR	"perinatal" OR "postnatal" OR	"antenatal" OR "prenatal" OR	"abortion*" OR "pregnan*"
     OR 	"reproductive health" OR "sexual health"
-    OR	"sex education" OR "family planning"
+    OR	"sex education" OR "family planning" OR "contraceptive$" OR "contraception" OR "abortion$"

     OR	"disability" OR "disabled people*" OR "disabled child*"